Medication Options for Postpartum Depression

 Here are some of the benefits of postpartum depression medications.

 For women suffering from postpartum depression, relief can’t come soon enough.
 Thankfully, a course of postpartum depression medications can begin to take effect and relieve symptoms in one to four weeks.
 Antidepressants start working at different rates in each person, so some may experience relief even sooner.

 Medication for Short-Term Treatment

 Many women take antidepressants to treat postpartum depression because they know it provides short-term relief.
-Because postpartum depression eventually heals, there’s no need to permanently take medications to treat it.
+Because postpartum depression eventually heals, there’s no need to take medications to treat it permanently.